nik/nik.github.io/_posts/2016-05-18-unique-characters.markdown

 There are several ways to figure out whether a string has all unique characters.

 <p>
-  There are several ways to do this.
   In my opinion, the best way is to use a bit vector.
 This will include some basic knowledge of bit arithmetic.
 So let's quickly remember some basic bit logic.
   <ul>
     <li><code>1 | 0 = 1</code></li>